-Our current life with Covid as of 23 January 2021 Adelaide, South Australia
+Our current life with Covid as of 28 February 2021 Darwin, Australia

 Lucky us: we left South Australia four days before the border was closed due to Covid 19, We left Port Macquarie a few days after massive rain and floods that would have put us under water where we were camping and we left Sydney 14 days after it is now being shut due to Covid 19.
 Here we are waiting to see you.
 And going over a few of our notes of the last part of our trip to New South Wales